thor-harsh/Project--Topic-Modelling-NLP-/README.md

 2: Grabbing the topic<br>
 3: Grabbing the words with highest probability for a given topic<br>

-Here we will using TfIdfVectorization whereas in LDA(LatentDirichletAllocation) we have used CountVectorizer for creating the sparse matrix.<br></br>
+Here we will using TfIdfVectorization whereas in LDA(LatentDirichletAllocation) project we have used CountVectorizer for creating the sparse matrix.<br></br>

 **Before jumping to the code lets understand NMF(Non-Matrix-Factorization), and NLP(Natural Language Processing) First**...<br></br>